RajeshwariNavalur/M2-EmbSys/CaseStudy/Simple_EmbSys/README.md

 # Case study on automated temperature-controlled fan

-* to develop an low cost, user friendly automated temperature-controlled fan regulator which regulates the speed of fan based on temperature, reduces power consumption and also responses for user entry
+* To develop an low cost, user friendly automated temperature-controlled fan regulator which regulates the speed of fan based on temperature, reduces power consumption and also responses for user entry

 # V Model